uias/Pageboy/README.md

 ## About
 - Created by [Merrick Sapsford](https://github.com/msaps) ([@MerrickSapsford](https://twitter.com/MerrickSapsford))
+- Contributed to by a growing [list of others](https://github.com/uias/Pageboy/graphs/contributors).

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at [https://github.com/uias/Pageboy](https://github.com/uias/Pageboy).